peterdsharpe/NeuralFoil/README.md

 -----

-NeuralFoil is a tool for rapid aerodynamics analysis of airfoils, similar to [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
-Under the hood, NeuralFoil consists of physics-informed neural networks trained on [tens of millions of XFoil runs](#geometry-parameterization-and-training-data).
+**NeuralFoil** is a tool for rapid aerodynamics analysis of airfoils, similar to [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
+NeuralFoil is [a hybrid of physics-informed machine learning techniques and analytical models, leveraging domain knowledge](./paper/out/main.pdf).
+Its learned core is trained on [tens of millions of XFoil runs](#geometry-parameterization-and-training-data).

-NeuralFoil is available here as a pure Python+NumPy standalone, but it is also [available within AeroSandbox](#extended-features-transonics-post-stall-control-surface-deflections), which extends it with many more advanced features.
-Using the AeroSandbox extension, NeuralFoil can give you **viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, across $360^\circ$ angle of attack, at any Reynolds number, all nearly instantly** (~5 milliseconds).
+NeuralFoil is available here as a pure Python+NumPy standalone, but it is also [available within AeroSandbox](#extended-features-transonics-post-stall-control-surface-deflections), which extends it with advanced features.
+With this extension, NeuralFoil can give you **viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, across $360^\circ$ angle of attack, at any Reynolds number, all very quickly** (~5 milliseconds).
 And, it's guaranteed to return an answer (no non-convergence issues), it's vectorized, and it's $C^\infty$-continuous (critical for gradient-based optimization).

-For aerodynamics experts: NeuralFoil will also give you fine-grained boundary layer control ($N_{\rm crit}$, forced trips) and inspection results ($\theta$, $H$, $u_e/V_\infty$, and pressure distributions).
+For aerodynamics experts: NeuralFoil will also give you fine-grained boundary layer control ($N_{\rm crit}$, forced trips) and information ($\theta$, $H$, $u_e/V_\infty$, and pressure distributions).

-A unique feature of NeuralFoil is that every analysis will also return an `"analysis_confidence"` output, measures uncertainty.
-This is especially useful for design optimization, where constraining this uncertainty parameter will help ensure your designs are [robust to small changes in shape and flow conditions.](https://web.mit.edu/drela/OldFiles/Public/papers/Pros_Cons_Airfoil_Optimization.pdf)
+A unique feature is that NeuralFoil also assesses its own trustworthiness, yielding an [`"analysis_confidence"`](#accuracy) output: queries where flow is sensitive or strongly out-of-distribution are flagged.
+This is especially useful for design optimization, where [constraining this uncertainty metric](https://github.com/peterdsharpe/AeroSandbox/blob/master/tutorial/06%20-%20Aerodynamics/02%20-%20AeroSandbox%202D%20Aerodynamics%20Tools/02%20-%20NeuralFoil%20Optimization.ipynb) ensures designs are practical: [robust to small changes in shape and flow conditions.](https://web.mit.edu/drela/OldFiles/Public/papers/Pros_Cons_Airfoil_Optimization.pdf)

 NeuralFoil is [~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis](#speed), all with [minimal loss in accuracy compared to XFoil](#accuracy).
-Due to the wide variety of training data and the embedding of several physics-based invariants, [this accuracy is seen even on out-of-sample airfoils](#accuracy) (i.e., airfoils it wasn't trained on).
-It also has [many nice features](#xfoil-benefit-question) (e.g., smoothness, vectorization, all in Python+NumPy) that make it much easier to use.

-NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question) and a [tight, efficient, and easily-understood code-base](./neuralfoil/gen1_architecture) (less than 500 lines of user-facing code).
+Due to the diversity of training data and the embedding of several physics-based invariants, [this accuracy is seen even on out-of-distribution airfoils](#accuracy) (i.e., airfoils it wasn't trained on).
+More comparisons to XFoil are [here](#xfoil-benefit-question).
+NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question) and a [small and easily-understood code-base](./neuralfoil/gen2_5_architecture/main.py) (<500 lines of user-facing code).

 ```
 pip install neuralfoil